 If your staffing is thin, you may need to cross-train personnel to cover for each other if someone you need for crisis response simply isn’t available.
 It’s why SEAL and Special Forces personnel are always cross-trained in a specialty other than their own.

-9. Ensure that all employees’ crisis-related knowledge and skills remain current
+9. Ensure employees’ crisis prevention and response-related knowledge and skills remain current

 If you are trained in any unfamiliar subject and then don’t have to use it for a year, will you remember it?
 Unlikely.
 Human Resources can and should often take the lead in ensuring that all employees regularly (I advise four times annually) receive some refresher training in crisis prevention and response appropriate to their position.
 It can be as simple as sitting down and going over the main lessons learned from the training that was conducted after a crisis management plan was created.

-10. Regroup regularly to reverse-engineer, self-audit and adapt plans accordingly
+10. Regroup regularly to reverse-engineer, self-audit and adapt crisis prevention and response plans accordingly

 Core personnel responsible for the organizations crisis management program should regroup regularly to look at all these factors, and any others that might merit a change in plans and/or training.